Constraining Vienna's carbon footprint

 Cities are hot spots of anthropogenic greenhouse gas (GHG) emissions.
 Recognizing this, cities across the world, including Vienna, have announced ambitious net zero targets.
 However, the efficacy of mitigation may be compromised by uncertainties in municipal GHG inventories.
 Observations and atmospheric modeling can provide powerful solutions to independently monitor progress of urban climate mitigation policy and enhance transparency.

-To unlock the full potential of these measurements for quantifying Vienna’s CO2 and CH4 emissions, CVCF will use atmospheric transport modeling.
-The project will develop a completely novel isotope-enabled inverse modeling framework that will combine the information contained in the various measurements.
+To unlock the full potential of these measurements for quantifying Vienna’s CO2 and CH4 emissions, CVCF will use atmospheric transport modelling.
+The project will develop a completely novel isotope-enabled inverse modelling framework that will combine the information contained in the various measurements.
 The foreseen system will take advantage of both the highly resolved but spatially limited information contained in the flux footprints as well as the less resolved yet spatially more extensive concentration footprints.
+This approach will set new standards for urban-scale inverse modelling, to make best use of tall-tower observations of both GHG fluxes and concentrations.
+The resulting multi-scale inversion system will also be able to constrain urban GHG emissions simultaneously and fully consistently with the GHG emissions on larger scales (e.g., national or European).